cybertec-postgresql/pg_squeeze/README.md

 Next time you start the cluster, two or more workers will be launched for `my_database` and the same for `your_database`.
-If you take this approach, note that any worker will either reject to start or will stop without doing any work if either is true:
+If you take this approach, note that any worker will either reject to start or will stop without doing any work if either:

-1. The `pg_squeeze` extension does not exist in the database.
+1. The `pg_squeeze` extension does not exist in the database, or

 2. `squeeze.worker_role` parameter specifies role which does not have the superuser privileges.